-The impacts of fossil fuel sector activity, UNGC/OECD norm violations and involvement in controversial weapons and the other restricted/excluded industries are considered in the initial investment stage.
+The impacts of fossil fuel sector activity, UNGC/OECD norm violations and involvement in controversial weapons are considered in the initial investment stage.
 In addition, exposure to these matters in investments is monitored quarterly.
 Carbon footprint and GHG intensity are monitored annually.